Apple working with Hertz to test self-driving technology - BBG

-(Reuters) - Apple Inc (AAPL.O) is leasing a small fleet of cars from rental company Hertz Global Holdings Inc (HTZ.N) to test self-driving technology, Bloomberg reported on Monday.
+June 26 (Reuters) - Apple Inc is leasing a small fleet of cars from rental company Hertz Global Holdings Inc to test self-driving technology, Bloomberg reported on Monday.

 Apple is renting Lexus RX450h sport-utility vehicles from Hertz's Donlen fleet-management unit, according to the Bloomberg report, citing documents released recently by the California Department of Motor Vehicles. (bloom.bg/2tdqm8n)